So, let me get this straight. The game with an octopus in a bow tie isn’t very good? Shocking.

 The AI players are heavily unbalanced and quite often fire on you after immediately rounding a corner leaving you there thinking that that shot should never have been possible.
 Hit detection is also off too, I fired several cannon balls into my opponents only for them to laugh it off and kill me in one shot.
 On the last man standing modes I was also left sitting watching the screen for up to thirty seconds while the final two AI characters chased each other round a rock, each got stuck, then reversed directions to circle the rocks again.
 At this point I decided to play the Benny Hill theme tune to see if that would add any more enjoyment.
 It didn’t.

 The game offers a whopping total of twelve game modes which is great considering the small cost of the game.
-There are the usual Deathmatch and Capture the Flag affairs, but also a couple of other nice additions, such as Fishing, Shark Pong and even the Fortnite inspired Kraken Hugs, where an octopus’ arms encircle the arena and gradually tighten up.
+There are the usual Deathmatch and Capture the Flag affairs, but also a couple of other nice additions, such as Fishing, Shark Pong and even the Fortnite inspired Kraken Hugs, where an octopus’ arms encircle the arena and slowly tighten up.

 However, play these in single player mode and each variation becomes meaningless due to all the issues I have mentioned previously.
 There’s even a mode that requires you to remain still for four seconds while a seagull gets himself settled in your crows nest, but given that most of the players in single player mode can be demolished within a second of starting, there seemed to be no point in hanging around in this mode too long.